An in-depth report on the causes, diagnosis, and treatment of schizophrenia

 Other Psychiatric Disorders.Bipolar disorder, schizoaffective disorder, and depression can have psychotic elements that resemble schizophrenia.
 The same is true for autism spectrum disorder and some communication disorders.
 Obsessive-compulsive disorder and body dysmorphic disorder have delusional elements similar to schizophrenia.
 People with post-traumatic stress disorder can experience flashbacks similar to hallucinations and have hypervigilance that verges on paranoia.

 Alcohol and Drug Abuse.Both substance abuse and withdrawal from drugs or alcohol can trigger psychosis.

-Medical Illnesses.Other causes of psychotic symptoms include cancer in the central nervous system, infections such as encephalitis and syphilis, thyroid disorders, Alzheimer disease, epilepsy, Huntington disease, multiple sclerosis, stroke, Wilson disease, and some B vitamin deficiencies.
+Medical Illnesses.Other causes of psychotic symptoms include cancer and physical trauma to the central nervous system, infections such as encephalitis and syphilis, thyroid disorders, Alzheimer disease, epilepsy, Huntington disease, multiple sclerosis, stroke, Wilson disease, and some B vitamin deficiencies.

 Medication Reactions.Many medications may induce psychosis as a side effect, and some can trigger delusions and severe confusion.
-Such medication-induced symptoms are most often observed in elderly patients.
+Such medication-induced symptoms are most often observed in older people.

 Medication is the primary treatment for schizophrenia, but therapies that address psychological and functioning needs are also important components.

 Treatment for schizophrenia often uses an integrated approach with a multidisciplinary health care team that may include a psychiatrist, psychotherapist, social worker, and substance abuse counselor.
 An integrated approach may include:

 - Antipsychotic drug therapy (with a psychiatrist monitoring the person's response to a drug and any side effects)

 - Illness management skills to teach the person how to cope with the illness, recognize symptoms, and prevent relapses